PMArkive/NintendoClients_wiki/NEX-Protocols.md

 | 124 | [Screening](Screening-Protocol) |

 ## Not provided by NEX
-These protocols aren't implemented by NEX, but may be seen in Ubisoft games that use the original Quazal Rendez-Vous library instead of NEX:
+Ubisoft games always use the original Quazal Rendez-Vous library instead of NEX.
+The following are not implemented by NEX, but may seen in Ubisoft games:

-* Just Dance 4
-* Know Your Friends
-* Rabbits Land
-* Rayman Legends Challenges App
-* Splinter Cell Blacklist
-* Uplay
-* Your Shape FE 2013
-* ZombiU

 | ID | Protocol |
 | --- | --- |